 What you would need to do

-UK sanctions measures can apply to action taken by any person in the UK (or its territorial waters, and to action taken by a UK person anywhere else.
+UK sanctions measures can apply to action taken by any person in the UK (or its territorial waters), and to action taken by a UK person anywhere else.
 A UK person includes both UK nationals and companies incorporated in the UK.

-Over the coming months, we will contact and engage with key stakeholders, including those who implement sanctions, to outline and discuss our future approach to sanctions.
+The Foreign & Commonwealth Office is engaging with key stakeholders, including those who implement sanctions, to outline and discuss our future approach to sanctions.

 - financial sanctions: email the Office of Financial Sanctions Implementation OFSI@hmtreasury.gov.uk or subscribe to the Office of Financial Sanctions Implementation’s e-alerts

 - trade sanctions: email the Export Control Organisation Helpline firstname.lastname@example.org, telephone 020 7215 4594 or subscribe to the Export Control Organisation’s notices to exporters

 - transport sanctions: email the Department for Transport email@example.com

 - sanctions generally: email the Foreign & Commonwealth Office’s Sanctions Unit firstname.lastname@example.org